 But the naysayers will retort that even vegetables like spinach and celery contain nitrates.
 That is absolutely true, but the difference is that these veggies also contain vitamins C and D, which inhibit the formation of those N-nitroso compounds.
 (Some even say that popping a vitamin C pill before you eat your hot dog may mimic the same result.)

 But there are some alternatives.
 You can buy nitrate-free hot dogs, like the ones from Applegate Farms or Organic Prairie.
-These hot dogs do contain nitrates from vegetables, but do not contain traditionally used synthetic nitrates.
+These hot dogs contain nitrates from vegetables, but don't contain synthetic nitrates.

-To make it all even a bit more confusing, another study came out in March revealing that hot dogs and other processed meats are actually better for you than some grilled non-processed meats, like rotisserie chicken.
+To make it all more confusing, a 2011 study from University of Kansas researchers revealed that hot dogs and other processed meats are better for you than some grilled non-processed meats, like rotisserie chicken.
 The study focuses mainly on the presence of HCAs in the meat, a lesser known chemical compound that has also been linked to cancer.
 The presence of the chemical was found more in grilled and charred meat than in, say, a microwaved hot dog.